 a.
 The voice of a god and not of a man!
 It is in human nature to look for political deliverers and messiahs, and the people of Tyre and Sidon seemed to praise Herod as if he were a god.
 For his part, Herod enjoyed it, taking the glory unto himself (he did not give glory to God).

 b.
-He was eaten by worms and died: The manner of Herod’s death was appropriate to his spiritual state; he corrupted from the inside out.
-The ancient Jewish historian Josephus – writing to the Roman world – also described the death of Herod in gory detail (Antiquities, XIX.8.2).
+He was eaten by worms and died: The manner of Herod’s death was appropriate to his spiritual state; he was corrupted from the inside out.
+In writing to the Roman world, the ancient Jewish historian Josephus also described the death of Herod in gory detail.

 3. (24-25) The work of God continues without hindrance.